nrfconnect/sdk-nrf/samples/openthread/cli/README.rst

 To test the Thread 1.2 features, complete the following steps:

 #.
-Make sure both development kits are programmed with the CLI sample with the :ref:`ot_cli_sample_thread_v12` enabled.
+Make sure both development kits are programmed with the CLI sample.
 #.
 Turn on the developments kits.
 #. |connect_terminal_both_ANSI|
 #. .. include:: /includes/thread_configure_network.txt